tashsmit/unit-2/lessons/11_Notifications.md

 #### Updating and Removing

-If a notification needs to be updated, you can use
+If a notification may need to be updated, use a notification ID when calling `.notify()`.
+You can then use this notification ID to call `.notify()` with the notification ID and the new Notification object..

 #### Expanded Notifications